andreapassini/RTGP/RTGP_LAB/project/project01/README.md

 # Implementation

-Generate the cloth particles.
+- Generate the cloth particles.
-Add constraints to a particle and its particles at distance 1 and distance 2.
+- Add constraints to a particle and its particles at distance 1 and distance 2.
+- Load the model of the sphere

+## Rendering Loop

+- Move sphere
+- Detect Collisions
+- Respond to the collisions
+- Adjust the distance of the particles based on their *distance* and the *standard_distance*